Selected departures up to November 2019 & February to November 2020

 We stay for two nights at the four-star Holiday Inn Dead Sea, with breakfast and dinner, 400 metres below sea level.
 It has several swimming pools, spacious air-conditioned rooms, as well as a small beach.
 You must take a dip in the Dead Sea, it’s one of life’s ‘must-do’ experiences.
 Due to the salt content being 30 per cent, compared with normal seawater at 3 per cent, you float so easily.
 You cannot actually swim, but bob around like a cork and even while wading, you physically have to push your feet to the bottom to stand up!

 Ancient Jerash is the largest and best-preserved Roman city in the region, known as the Pompeii of the east.
 Its beautifully colonnaded main street and forum, the hippodrome, baths and theatre are a superb example of Roman town planning on a truly grand scale.
-The 12th-century Saracen Ajloun Castle was originally built on the site of a Christian monastery and commands panoramic views over the surrounding hills.
+In the afternoon we return to our hotel and have some free time to enjoy the hotel facilities or take a dip in the Dead Sea.

 Our tour continues to Israel for a three-night stay in Jerusalem.
 We drive from the Dead Sea to the famous Allenby Bridge (King Hussein) crossing.
 After the border formalities, it’s a short drive to Jerusalem, where we visit the Mount of Olives and the Garden of Gethsemane.
 After some time for lunch we continue to the Israel Museum.
 Our hotel for three nights is the four-star Grand Court or Leonardo Hotel, with breakfast and dinner.